 News and Events:

-When the date is determined for the Fall Institute on Health Equity Research, we hope you will consider registering for this course in the fall.
+The tentative dates for the Johns Hopkins Fall Institute for Health Equity Research are October 17-18, 2016.
+We hope you will consider registering for this course when the dates are confirmed.

 Here is a link to the earlier version of the course brochure.
-For further information or any questions, please contact Joy Mays (email@example.com) or phone 410-614-2412.
+For further information or any questions, please email Joy Mays (firstname.lastname@example.org) or phone 410-614-2412.

 ♦ ♦ ♦ ♦ ♦ ♦

 Center faculty member, Deidra Crews, MD, MSc, has had a busy year!
 Deidra has been selected to serve on the Patient-Centered Outcomes Research Institute’s (PCORI) Advisory Panel on Addressing Disparities.
 PCORI’s Advisory Panel on Addressing Disparities was created to help guide the organization’s National Priorities for Research and Research Agenda, a framework to guide funding that will give patients and those who care for them the ability to make better-informed health decisions.
 Join us in congratulating Deidra on this new and exciting opportunity!